Founded in 1995

 25. Gallery in the Woods & Dante's

 145 Main St., (802) 257-4777,

-art movement.
-Featured in over 200 exhibitions worldwide, his work is in the
+artists around the globe.
+Featured in over 200 exhibitions worldwide, his

 The Dianich Gallery